Philzen/phonegap-plugins/Android/LocalNotification/README.md

     The first part tells Android to launch the AlarmReceiver class when the alarm is be triggered.
 This will also work when the application is not running.
 	The second part restores all added alarms upon device reboot (because Android 'forgets' all alarms after a restart).

+    Also make sure that `android.permission.VIBRATE` is granted to your app, otherwise it will crash on alarm.

 7. The following piece of code is a minimal example in which you can test the notification: